qawolf/fastlane-plugin-qawolf/README.md

 ## Injecting instrumentation into an iOS IPA

-If you need QA Wolf to record crashes and additional runtime information during iOS test runs, insert our `instrumentation.dylib` into your IPA before uploading it.
-This can be done with the `inject_qawolf_instrumentation` action:
+If you are using `Allowlisted devices` feature of QA Wolf, inject QA Wolf iOS instrumentation so that QA Wolf platform can intercept iOS system calls in the physical devices and provide test data.

 ```ruby
 inject_qawolf_instrumentation(